kevin7827/kevin7827/README.md

 ### Hi there 👋
+Hi.
+I'm studing various area, what I interested in. currently, I learning in Github's manual, data processing(image processing, CNN, etc)  and raspberry Pi(just Little), but I also interested in 3D modeling(Blender). so, just learning in various subject, and just only make small python project, but I hope to make help in other's project. have a nice day!

 <!--
 **kevin7827/kevin7827** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.